karlseguin/nabu/readme.md

 * Management of sorted indexes (probably requiring a real implementation of a sortable index)
 * Persistence
-* Richer results (counts, and returning matching documents, not just ids)
+* Richer results (and returning matching documents, not just ids)
 * Richer querying (ORs, maybe)
+* Cached intermediary results

 ## Usage
 This is still being flushed out.